top of page

 "The impecunious family could not afford to pay for the medical treatment."

-Detailed Meaning of Impecunious
+Meaning and Usage of Impecunious

 When someone is characterized as impecunious, it suggests a significant and persistent lack of money and assets, making it difficult or impossible to meet their basic needs or lead a comfortable life.
 This term is typically applied to individuals or households experiencing financial distress, often due to circumstances beyond their control.
 "Impecunious" underscores the idea of financial deprivation and the challenges that come with living in a state of severe poverty, emphasizing the need for support, assistance, or improved financial circumstances to alleviate the hardship.

-Example Sentences for Impecunious
+Example Sentences Using Impecunious

 1. Despite his impecunious situation, Jonathan never stopped dreaming big.